 5. ACCEPTANCE OF TO CONSTRUCTION OFFERS BY THE COMPANY

-5.1 A TO Construction Offer shall remain open for acceptance from the date on which it is submitted to The Company pursuant to paragraph 4 to a date not less than seven months from The Company Application Date unless an application is made to the Authority under condition E13 of the ESO Licence.
+5.1 A TO Construction Offer (except where The Company Construction Application corresponds to a Gate 2 Application under the Gated Application and Offer Process or is for Reservation) shall remain open for acceptance from the date on which it is submitted to The Company pursuant to paragraph 4 to a date not less than seven months from The Company Application Date unless an application is made to the Authority under condition E13 of the ESO Licence.
+In which event, such period shall remain open for acceptance until the date 17 days after any determination by or other direction from the Authority pursuant to such application.

+5.1A A TO Construction Offer (where The Company Construction Application corresponds to a Gate 2 Application under the Gated Application and Offer Process or is for Reservation) shall remain open for acceptance to a date which is five months from the date of the final TO Construction Offer being submitted to the Company (unless otherwise agreed) unless an application is made to the Authority under condition E13 of the ESO Licence.
 In which event, such period shall remain open for acceptance until the date 17 days after any determination by or other direction from the Authority pursuant to such application.

 5.2 A Party may refer any dispute in connection with a TO Construction Offer as a Dispute to the Authority in accordance with Section H, paragraph 4.1.
 A Party may refer any dispute in connection with an OTSDUW Completion Report (and any information submitted thereunder) and whether it is validly submitted in accordance with paragraph 4.5A as a Dispute to the Authority in accordance with Section H, paragraph 4.1.